 Dangers of Hormone Therapy for Women Vastly Overestimated in the Past

-Throughout the 1980s and 1990s, Estrogen Therapy began to be utilized for women during and after menopause, and grew in popularity until the early 2000s, when an American study performed by the Women’s Health Initiative was stopped prematurely as a result of surprisingly high instances of breast cancer among patients using Hormone Treatments for menopause.
+Throughout the 1980s and 1990s, Estrogen Therapy began to be utilized for women during and after menopause and grew in popularity until the early 2000s, when an American study performed by the Women’s Health Initiative was stopped prematurely as a result of surprisingly high instances of breast cancer among patients using Hormone Treatments for menopause.
 This led to a rapid decline in the use of Hormone Therapy for women.

-In retrospect, it appears that these fears were the result of false alarms associated with the way that the study was conducted and analyzed, and that Hormone Therapy is much safer than it was previously considered.
+In retrospect, it appears that these fears were the result of false alarms associated with the way that the study was conducted and analyzed and that Hormone Therapy is much safer than it was previously considered.
 As this new information has only begun to disseminate in the last few years, there is still a widely held stigma among both primary care physicians and their patients that hinders women from considering the potentially beneficial option of Hormone Replacement Therapy with a sufficiently open mind.
-Hormone Restoration and Optimization is a clear option on the table for women, and there is no reason why they should not have the option to use these treatments to improve their menopausal and post-menopausal experience.
+Hormone Restoration and Optimization is a definite option on the table for women, and there is no reason why they should not have the opportunity to use these treatments to improve their menopausal and post-menopausal experience.

 How is Menopause Treated Today?

 Today, Menopause is primarily treated through the use of Bio-Identical Progesterone and Estrogen, to minimize the uncomfortable symptoms of menopause.
 Unfortunately, there are certain things that it appears that Estrogen and Progesterone HRT can’t effectively treat, such as fatigue and lack of sex drive.
 Testosterone Therapy, and treatments such as Livial (Tibolone), which either directly increase Testosterone Levels or stimulate the release of Testosterone or Testosterone-like products in the bloodstream, have been shown to improve these factors.